2026 Programme

 Tech Innovations

-Skills, learning and development Workshop
+Skills, Learning and Development Workshop

 In an era when AI and other breakthrough technologies seems to make ‘anything possible', it is even more important to anchor on first principles when it comes to designing and delivering learning strategies.
 Whether this is for a single offsite for a team, or an entire learning strategy for an organisation, we will get the most from our new technologies by starting with how the brain truly learns.